christianfajardo/ML_AI_Capstone_Project_2/README.md

 Christian Fajardo
 ___

-##### Note: Due to inaccessiblity of data sources originally defined in Module 17, I needed to identify and select an alternative that is closely related to the manufacturing industry.
+##### Note: Due to inaccessibility of data sources originally defined in Module 17, I needed to identify and select an alternative that is closely related to the manufacturing industry.

 ---